 And here is everything you need to know about finding your online village with the Hand in Hand Parent Club.

-With private group moderated by instructors, weekly call-in live sessions and a lively community you can get the support you need every month to be the parent you want to be.
+With a private group moderated by instructors, weekly call-in live sessions, and a lively community you can get the support you need every month to be the parent you want to be.